drlsn/kinergize/README.md

 - User - requires an authorization token
 - Guest - does not require any authorization token

+More information about the API can be found [here](/docs/API/Kinergize%20-%20API%20General%20Info.md).

 ### Users
 | HTTP Method | Endpoint | Description | Role | Details |
 | --- | --- | --- | --- | --- |